rumoncarter/Technology-Code-of-Practice/README.md

 ## The Technology Code of Practice in Context

-This Code is envisioned to be part of an interconnected set of guidance and standards for all BC Public Service employees and partners engaged in applying the culture, processes, business models and technology of the digital era to meeting the needs and expectations of the people of British Columbia - that is to say, the Digital BC community:
+This Code is envisioned to be part of an interconnected set of guidance and standards for all BC Public Service employees and partners engaged in applying the culture, processes, business models and technology of the digital era to meet the needs and expectations of the people of British Columbia - that is to say, the Digital BC community:

 * For employees, our British Columbia Public Service Oath of Employment (https://www2.gov.bc.ca/assets/gov/careers/managers-supervisors/managing-employee-labour-relations/oath_of_employment.pdf) and Standards of Conduct (https://www2.gov.bc.ca/gov/content/careers-myhr/about-the-bc-public-service/ethics-standards-of-conduct/standards-of-conduct);
 * A new set of (DRAFT) Digital Principles - fundamental propositions - intended to serve as the foundation for a system of behaviors to guide the work of the Digital BC community (find those Principles here: https://github.com/bcgov/digital-principles/);